qua3k/qua3k.github.io/content/ungoogled.md

 * ungoogled-chromium lags behind upstream Chrome for days [every release](https://github.com/Eloston/ungoogled-chromium/releases).
 * The team does not ship official binaries; [third parties contribute prebuilt binaries](https://github.com/Eloston/ungoogled-chromium#downloads), so there is no central party to trust.
-* Control Flow Integrity is [disabled by default](https://github.com/Eloston/ungoogled-chromium/commit/7f238719fa0a16e40559df36988aecf0082a8cf3), leaving users vulnerable to control-flow hijacking.
+* Additionally, the maintainers of the packages tend to [weaken exploit mitigations such as Control-Flow Integrity by opting to use system libraries](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=ungoogled-chromium#n143) or [build with unsupported toolchains](https://github.com/ungoogled-software/ungoogled-chromium-fedora).
 * Component updates are disabled, instead opting to ship components each browser update.
 Components were originally unbundled from browser updates so that they could be updated faster.
 * Links to documentation and troubleshooting are broken by their patches.